corda/corda-docs/content/en/docs/cenm/1.3/zone-service.md

 -   `--user`: User for the Zone service\'s database.
 -   `--password`: Password for the Zone service\'s database.
 -   `--admin-listener-port`: Port to connect for Admin Client RPC.
--   \`\`\--auth-dev-mode: Whether to run with a real or developer authentication/authorisation service.
-Defaults to false if not provided.
+-   `--auth-disable-authentication: Whether to disable authentication.
+Defaults to false, and must not be used in production.
--   \`\`\--auth-host: Hostname of the authentication service.
-Required unless running in developer mode.
+-   `--auth-host: Hostname of the authentication service.
+Required unless authentication is disabled.
--   \`\`\--auth-port: Port number of the authentication service.
+-   `--auth-port: Port number of the authentication service.
+Required unless authentication is disabled.
-    Required unless running in developer mode.
--   \`\`\--auth-trust-store-location: Location of the authentication service trust root keystore.
-Required unless running in developer mode.
+-   `--auth-trust-store-location: Location of the authentication service trust root keystore.
+Required unless authentication is disabled.
--   \`\`\--auth-trust-store-password: Password for the authentication service trust root keystore.
-Required unless running in developer mode.
+-   `--auth-trust-store-password: Password for the authentication service trust root keystore.
+Required unless authentication is disabled.
--   \`\`\--auth-audience: Audience, passed to the authentication service.
-Required unless running in developer mode.
--   \`\`\--auth-issuer: Issuer, passed to the authentication service.
+-   `--auth-issuer: The issuer refers to the `iss` claim in the JSON Web Token (JWT) and needs to be set to the same value as in the Auth service configuration.
-    Required unless running in developer mode.
+    Required unless authentication is disabled.
--   \`\`\--auth-leeway: Leeway, passed to the authentication service.
+-   `--auth-leeway: Leeway is the amount of time allowed when checking JWT issuance and expiration times.
+It is recommended to set this to a few seconds to prevent issues because of clocks being out of sync.
-    Required unless running in developer mode.
+    Required unless authentication is disabled.

 Interoperability with Angel service
 -----------------------------------